jaarhus/tddKata/README.md

 I didn't bother wrighting an actual prime factorization function because the point of this exercise was just to do the kata for the test program.

+catch.hpp is required to run these files, but is not currently inlcuded int the repository, in the interest of saving space.